MicrosoftDocs/learn/learn-pr/quantum/explore-entanglement/includes/5-create-teleportation-qsharp.md

+In the previous unit, you reviewed the steps of the quantum teleportation protocol.
 Now it's your turn to help Alice and Bob with their quantum teleportation experiment!

-You'll create a quantum teleportation program in Q# that uses the quantum teleportation protocol to send the state of a qubit from Alice to Bob.
+In this unit, you'll create a quantum teleportation program in Q# that uses the quantum teleportation protocol to send the state of a qubit from Alice to Bob.

 ## Create a quantum teleportation program in Q#